 Courses in anthropology are defined as (1) having the ANTH prefix, (2) listed in the ANTH XLIST on Courses @ Brown, or (3) taught by an anthropologist in another department and containing significant content in anthropological thought, theory, and methodology.
 For (3), please consult with the DUS to determine if the course can be applied towards the concentration.
 Concentrators should select their courses in Anthropology in consultation with their concentration advisor.

-All Anthropology tracks are compatible with the Engaged Scholars Program.
+All Anthropology tracks are compatible with the Engaged Scholarship Certificate.